Chris-Milan1/Aerodynamic-propeller-simulation-tool/README.md

 ## **⚠️ Disclaimer (Important)**

 As with any simulation, results may vary depending on the geometry and parameters used.
-No guarantee simulated performance will exactly reflect real-world behavior.
-This project is purely for academic and theoretical use; further research must be conducted prior to any further use (Practical or theoretical).
+There is no guarantee that a simulated performance will exactly reflect real-world behavior.
+This project is purely for academic and theoretical use; further research must be conducted before any further use (Practical or theoretical).

 The author assumes no responsibility for any misuse, misinterpretation, or unintended consequences arising from the use of this code.